tedneward/Azgaarnoth/Classes/PaleMaster/index.md

 **Replacing the Book**.
 The grimoire you receive at 1st level is invaluable, entrusted to you when beginning your journey as a pale master.
 If you lose your grimoire, it will cost you 50 gp per pale master level to replace, and this is before the cost of copying spells into it.
 Many pale masters will have copies of their grimoire squirreled away in safe locations as backups.

-**The Grimoire’s Appearance**.
+**The Grimoire's Appearance**.
 A pale master's grimoire tends to be emblazoned with runes inlaid into a black leather cover, which symbolize the dark magic contained within.

 ## Aspect of the Dead
 *1st-level Pale Master feature*